Kia ABS Module Pump ESC Control Unit Replacement

 ABS Module Repair

-An economical way to get your ABS module problems fixed is to have your existing ABS module repaired.
-Remove the module from the car and ship it to a third-party company that offers ABS Module Repair Service on eBay.
+An economical way to fix your ABS module problems is to repair your existing ABS module.
+Remove the module from the car and ship it to a third-party company that offers ABS Module Repair Service.
 It is a lot cheaper to fix your existing unit than replace it.